-Outside, the Charger makes its sporting intentions known with an oversized version of Dodge's crosshair grille, faux hood and fender vents and a coupe-like roofline.
+Outside, the Charger makes its sporting intentions known with an aggressive, Dart-inspired front fascia a coupe-like roofline.
 Another distinctive feature is the car's full-width tail lamp arrangement, which visually links it both with past Dodge models and the current Challenger muscle car.
-With 164 LEDs, Dodge calls the tail lamps a "racetrack" graphic.
+Dodge calls the tail lamps a "racetrack" graphic.

 The interior - a point of contention for many Chrysler products in recent years - features upgraded materials and more cosmetically appealing designs, as well as optional Garmin navigation with Sirius Travel Link and the meaty corporate-wide three-spoke steering wheel that has arrived on nearly every new Chrysler product.